arnaud-neny/rePlayer/README.md

 ## Web Sites

 Here are the actual web sites you can import from (and thank you for all these repositories):
-- [Amiga Music Preservation](https://amp.dascene.net/): one of the best organized amiga music repository.
+- [Amiga Music Preservation](https://amp.dascene.net): one of the best organized amiga music repository.
-- [The Mod Archive](https://modarchive.org/): a huge module repository.
+- [The Mod Archive](https://modarchive.org): a huge module repository.
-- [Modland](http://modland.com/pub/modules/): a multi-formats repository organized by format.
+- [Modland](http://modland.com/pub/modules): a multi-formats repository organized by format.
-- [High Voltage SID Collection](https://hvsc.de/): an exclusive Commodore 64 repository.
+- [High Voltage SID Collection](https://hvsc.de): an exclusive Commodore 64 repository.
+- [SNDH](https://sndh.atari.org): Atari ST YM2149 archive.

 You can chat about some of these on the [Demozoo](https://discord.io/demozoo) discord server in the modland channel.